“Another fascinating book published in 1809, The First Book of Napoleon, is shocking… It’s like reading from the Book of Mormon.”

 5. And they moreover smote, with mighty wrath, the king’s guards, and banished the priests, and nobles of the land, and seized upon, and took unto themselves, their inheritances, their gold and silver, corn and oil, and whatsoever belonged unto them.

 CES Letter remarks, “It’s like reading from the Book of Mormon.”
-Now, why did CES Letter choose this book to compare to the Book of Mormon, rather than the tens of thousands of other 19th century books that happen into include common phrases from the Book of Mormon?
+It doesn’t to me.
+It sounds like the bible, and there’s lots of books out there that sound like the bible.
+So, why did skeptics choose this book to compare to the Book of Mormon, rather than the tens of thousands of other 19th century books that happen into include common phrases from the Book of Mormon or bible language?
 Think about it.
-They just got done doing the same thing with a book about the American Revolution, and they cherry-picked a bunch of phony parallels that made the Book of Mormon sound racist and colonial-minded.
-They are continuing this same frame here, with a quote about people raging against a “lawful king” and stealing their property.
-They say this sounds like the Book of Mormon.
+They just got done doing the same thing with a book about the American Revolution, and they cherry-picked a bunch of phony parallels that sounded racist and colonial-minded.
+I see the same kind of association here, with a quote about people raging against a “lawful king” and stealing their property.
+They say this sounds like the Book of Mormon, a quote about stealing and rebellion.
 Raging like the heathen against a lawful king?
 Where does that happen in the Book of Mormon?

+Contradiction – Yet the only true parallels are a handful of common phrases like “an account” and “it came to pass.”
+Pretty sad.
+But somehow it is effective.
 The human mind is trained to find patterns and dissimilarities.
-It is easy–lazy really–to cherry-pick a few vague similarities between two random books, dress up the language to sound more similar, and build a narrative that one book derived from the other.
-This is the same argument that Leftists use against the bible.
-They say it was ripped off Babylonian, Sumerian, and Egyptian legends.
+It is easy to cherry-pick a few vague similarities between two random books.
+This is the same kind of argument that is sometimes used against the bible.
+Skeptics say it was ripped off Babylonian, Sumerian, and Egyptian legends.
 The human brain is trained to look for discrepancies and patterns, so this trick is common.
 Pareidolia is why people see the Virgin Mary in breakfast cereal and figures on Mars.
 It is confirmation bias.

 When it comes to history, there is so much we don’t know and will never know.
-All we have are some fragments of bones in the ground and some texts that claim to be ancient.
-Fools jump to conclusions.
-Followers of Satan are easily tricked when it comes to pareidolia and history, because they are lazy and do not care to use critical thought.
-If there is vague evidence for something but we mostly don’t know what really happened because it is ancient history, followers of Satan will jump to lazy conclusions, whatever narrative is hyped on the History Channel and dressed up in emotional language.
+We have are some fragments of bones in the ground and some texts that claim to be ancient.
+Don’t jump to conclusions.
+Don’t be easily tricked when it comes to pareidolia and history.
+Use critical thought.
+If there is vague evidence for something but we mostly don’t know what really happened because it is ancient history, don’t jump to conclusions, whatever narrative is hyped and dressed up in emotional language.

-What does CES Letter believe in?
+What do skeptics believe in?
 What tenant of faith do hold that we can verify or discredit with these kinds of comparisons?
 Global warming?
 Human evolution?
 Give us something!
-Why don’t anti-Mormons discuss their alternative belief to the beliefs of the Book of Mormon and bible, and talk about physical evidences?
-Instead, they nit-pick and tear down an entire belief system with unscientific appeals to fake science.
+Why don’t Antimormons discuss their alternative belief to the beliefs of the Book of Mormon and bible, and talk about physical evidences?